HelenLiu0609/HD-BDM-LAB-website/content/authors/ZhengLiu/_index.md

 ---
-I'm a first-year Ph.D student at the Chinese University of Hong Kong (Shenzhen).
+I'm currently a first-year Ph.D student at the Chinese University of Hong Kong (Shenzhen).
 My research focuses on self-relatedness and risky choice decision-making.
-I’m intended to use some cognitive models, such as the sequential sampling model or reinforcement learning models to represent human decision-making process.
-In my spare time, I'm a coffee lover, cat lover and garden lover.
+I’m intended to use some cognitive models, such as the sequential sampling model or reinforcement learning models to expore the cognitive processes underlying behavioral decision making.